icta-tecaji/uvod-v-python-in-razvojna-okolja/01_Uvod_v_Python_ekosistem/README.md

 - Zakaj Python?
 Prednsoti/slabosti
 - https://realpython.com/python-introduction/

+Advantages:
+- It is beginner-friendly (Easy to learn, Easy to read, Easy to write, Easy to debug).
+- Python is open-source and has a large community.
+- It is great for both startups as well as big organizations.
+- It has great career opportunities.
+- Python has many powerful frameworks.
+- Python’s readability and ease-of-use make developers more productive.
+- Is a general-purpose language, but is used almost everywhere (web development, machine learning, data science, Scripting, biology,... etc.)

 ### How Python Interprets Your Program

 Python is also a piece of software called an interpreter.
 The interpreter is the program you’ll need to run Python code and scripts.
 Technically, the interpreter is a layer of software that works between your program and your computer hardware to get your code running.